- 1. Wrike — Best for ease of use

 Caspio offers 5 free 'DataPages,' which encompasses things like forms, reports, charts, search queries, and drilldowns.
 You are limited to 50,000 data records on the free plan.
 You'll be allowed unlimited users on your free account.

-Bitrix24 bills itself as a team collaboration platform.
-It has a ton of features like a CRM, website builder, online storage, and more that help teams work together.
+Why I picked Bitrix24: It has a ton of features like a CRM, website builder, online storage, HR perk features, and more that help teams work together.

 The free plan comes with basic task and project management tools that you can use when making project plans.
 These include the ability to create projects and then delegate tasks.
 You can set deadlines, add task dependencies, and view all your projects in kanban and calendar views.
 It’s also possible to see all overdue tasks and projects with a single click, so you can focus on getting this work done.

 The tool comes with time-tracking functionality.
 Although with the free plan you have to do this manually.
 You can also add unlimited users to your workspace, even on the free plan.
 Although you only get 5 GB storage.